Snahab/solarsheild/README.md

 AI-Powered Solar Planning & Performance Intelligence Platform

 SolarShield is an intelligent solar analysis platform developed for a hackathon and educational purposes.
-It helps homeowners and investors evaluate solar feasibility, financial returns, environmental impact, and real-time system performance using Machine Learning and AI.
+It helps owners, residentials and investors evaluate solar feasibility, financial returns, environmental impact, and real-time system performance using Machine Learning and AI.

 ---